openstack-archive/networking-opencontrail/doc/source/architecture.rst

 Mechanism Drivers API is pretty well documented on `OpenStack page`_ and `Neutron wiki`_.

+In some situation Tungsten Fabric allocates IP address that are not requested from OpenStack, for example on creating subnet TF creates service for DNS&DHCP which need an IP.
+To synchronize IP mapping in Neutron and TF, plugin creates a port with this IP.
+See more in :doc:`architecture/dns_port`

 .. _OpenStack page: https://docs.openstack.org/neutron/latest/admin/config-ml2.html
 .. _Neutron wiki: https://wiki.openstack.org/wiki/Neutron/ML2#Mechanism_Drivers